miwels/bouncing-ball-canvas/README.md

 # bouncing-ball-canvas
 Usage:
-    # install typescript
+Install typescript

     npm install -g typescript
-    # compile the files
+Compile the files

     tsc main.ts
-    # run the app from the browser or on a webserver
+Run the app from the browser or on a webserver

-    # i.e. php -S localhost:3000
+    i.e. php -S localhost:3000